-A Term Life policy offers coverage only if death occurs during a specific period of time, which coincides with the terms in which the insured member is required to make a monthly premium.
-A Term Life policy pays a benefit to the beneficiaries only if the policy holder dies during the time period for which the policy was initially contracted and has remained current on their annual or monthly premium payments.
+A Term Life Insurance policy offers coverage for a specific period of time.
+This type of insurance policy pays a benefit to the beneficiaries only if the policyholder dies during the time period for which the policy was initially contracted and has remained current on their annual monthly premium payments.

-The earlier you purchase a term life policy and the healthier you are, the cheaper the premiums will be over the term of the policy.
+Ther earlier you purchase a Term Life Insurance policy and the healthier you are, the more affordable the premiums will likely be.

 This chart helps to illustrate some of the primary differences between Term Life Insurance and Permanent Life Insurance policies.

 |Policy Length||Common term lengths are 10, 20, and 30 years1||The rest of your life as long as premiums are paid|